GDX-X/PFS-BatchKit-Manager/README.md

   In HDD Management menu
   Do Not Format your PSX hard drive
   Do Not Use Option Hack PS2 HDD

   For security, I advise you to make a full backup of your PSX hard drive in case of problems.
+You can do it with HDDRawCopy

  ------
    </p>
 </details>